PayEx/pypayex/README.md

 	# Initialize payment
     response = service.initialize(purchaseOperation='SALE', price='5000', currency='NOK', vat='2500', orderID='test1', productNumber='123', description=u'This is a test.', clientIPAddress='127.0.0.1', clientIdentifier='USERAGENT=test&username=testuser', additionalValues='PAYMENTMENU=TRUE', returnUrl='http://example.org/return/', view='PX', cancelUrl='http://example.org/cancel/')

-User performs the payment on the URL in `response['redirectURL']`, and is redirectet back to the `returnUrl`.
+User performs the payment on the URL in `response['redirectURL']`, and is redirected back to the `returnUrl`.

     # When user is redirected back to the returnUrl, check the status of the transaction
     response = service.complete(orderRef='GENERATED_ORDER_REF')